aleksandra-kim/gsa-dash/README.rst

 7. Stop the program with ``CTRL+C`` or ``CTRL+Z`` commands.

-8. If you run it again, and see the message Port 8050 is in use by another program, then find the PID of the process and kill it:
+8. If you run it again, and see the message Port 8050 is in use by another program, then find the PID of the process and kill it (very elegant, I know):

 .. code-block:: bash